Reward Auditor: Inference on Reward Modeling Suitability in Real-World Perturbed Scenarios: From Theoretical Formulation to Reward Modeling Practice

-\textbf{Stylized Perturbation.} These perturbations focuses on stylized variations characteristic of LLM-generated responses.
+\textbf{Stylized Perturbation.} These perturbations focus on stylized variations characteristic of LLM-generated responses.
 As well-tuned LLMs typically avoid low-level errors like typos, their responses to identical prompts can exhibit significant variations in form and expression.
-These perturbations test whether reward models can maintain consistent preference judgments across semantically equivalent but stylistically divergent outputs. \textit{Synonym Transformation (ST)}: Replacing key words in the text with their synonyms. \textit{Length Extension (LE)}: Expanding into a more detailed and structured version. \textit{Structured Presentation (SP)}: Switching to Markdown formats for detailed and structured presentation. \textit{Language Conversion (LC)}: Translating the original language text into another target language. \textit{Structured Language Conversion (SLC)}: Translating the original language text into another language, while expanding it into a version with detailed and structured Markdown structure.
+These perturbations test whether RMs can maintain consistent preference judgments across semantically equivalent but stylistically divergent outputs.

+\textit{Synonym Transformation (ST)}: Replacing key words in the text with their synonyms~\cite{wang2021textflint,ribeiro2016should}. \textit{Length Extension (LE)}: Expanding into a more detailed and structured version~\cite{singhal2024long}. \textit{Structured Presentation (SP)}: Switching to Markdown formats for detailed and structured presentation~\cite{sclar2024quantifying}. \textit{Language Conversion (LC)}: Translating the original language text into another target language~\cite{gureja2024m}. \textit{Structured Language Conversion (SLC)}: Translating the original language text into another language, while expanding it into a version with detailed and structured Markdown structure.